If you have tried to answer some of the concorso essay questions, you know they aren’t exactly the easiest exam format.

 Finally, bear in mind that you will be pressed for time, but the form of your answer will also be assessed.
 Language use was one of the three indicators in the assessment grid for the last concorso straordinario.
 This means that you will have to balance the need to write a fluent, linguistically appropriate text with the time pressures that might make you want to write everything in bullet points, contractions and abbreviations.

 My suggestion is to avoid features of informal language such as contractions and abbreviations and use bullet points judiciously.
 Also, try to avoid one-line paragraphs – a common feature of the essays I read but one that is unlikely to earn you points for textual cohesion.
 Save time by practising answering questions on a timer and structuring your answer before you start writing.

 Would you like to practise for the exam?
-These 3 resources will help you:

 You may want to take a look at our self-study courses, which all include sample concorso answers, text summaries, videos and audios:

 Our first course and best seller: choose this course if you want a comprehensive overview of the theory and practice of language teaching methodology and an academic perspective.